apostrophecms/starter-kit-astro-apollo-pro/README.md

 ### Widgets

-This project provides the core ApostropheCMS widgets, plus seven additional widgets:
+This project provides the core ApostropheCMS widgets, plus five additional widgets:

-- Layout
-  - rows-widget: adds rows with varying numbers of columns for responsive content layout
-  - grid-layout-widget: adds custom or predefined CSS grid-based layouts
-- Content
 - hero-widget: a customizable hero section with options for color gradient, image, or video backgrounds
 - slideshow-widget: a customizable slideshow widget
 - accordion-widget: adds an accordion for organizing content into collapsible sections
 - card-widget: allows for the creation of multiple different customizable card-types
 - link-widget: adds links that can be styled as text or a highly customizable button

 ### Pieces